pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 ### Linux

 On Linux, the Office 365 CLI stores its connection information in a JSON file located at `~/.o365cli-tokens.json`.
 The contents of this file are not encrypted.
 The primary use case for supporting Linux operating system is to use the Office 365 CLI in Docker containers, where the tokens file is persisted in the container as long as the container is running.
 When the container is closed and removed, the file is removed as well.
-When you would start the container again, you would have to connect to Office 365 first, before you could use the Office 365 CLI.
+When you would start the container again, you would have to log in to Office 365 first, before you could use the Office 365 CLI.

 ## Removing persisted connection information

-Office 365 CLI persists its connection information until you either explicitly disconnect from the particular service or manually remove the stored credentials.
+Office 365 CLI persists its connection information until you either explicitly log out from the particular service or manually remove the stored credentials.

-To check if you are connected to a particular Office 365 service in the Office 365 CLI, run the corresponding status command, for example `o365 spo status`.
-If you are connected, the command will return the URL of the site to which you are connected.
+To check if you are logged in to a particular Office 365 service in the Office 365 CLI, run the corresponding status command, for example `o365 spo status`.
+If you are logged in, the command will return the URL of the site to which you are logged in.
 If you are not connected, the command will return `false`.

-To disconnect from the specific Office 365 service, run the corresponding Office 365 CLI, for example, to disconnect from SharePoint Online and remove all persisted connection information, run `o365 spo disconnect`.
+To log out from the specific Office 365 service, run the corresponding Office 365 CLI, for example, to log out from SharePoint Online and remove all persisted connection information, run `o365 spo logout`.